 DC films have a much different flavor than their rival, Disney-owned Marvel.
 Marvel movies tend to be lighter and often poke fun at themselves for their overall absurdity, so much so that several of their films could be called all-out comedies.
 DC movies are darker and considerably more serious.
 In many ways they are more like their comic book inspirations in how they tonally treat their stories.
 Therefore critics who have a hard time taking comic books seriously equally struggle with DC’s movies.

 Contrary to some, I’ve enjoyed the DC formula (minus “Suicide Squad”) and for the most part “Justice League” sticks to it.
-Yet this movie is far from humorless and there’s no denying that the creative heads have made it a point to inject some laughs.
-But the serious tone and dire threat is still there, just to a slightly lesser degree.
-Personally I think that is a good thing.
+Yet this movie is far from humorless and there’s no denying that the creative heads have made it a point to inject some laughs (to a fault).
+But some of the serious tone and dire threat is still there, just to a slightly lesser degree.

 The story begins with the world still mourning the death of Superman (Henry Cavill).
 In his absence an increase of crime can be seen from city to city.
 Fear sets in which attracts the attention of an interdimensional conqueror Steppenwolf (Ciarán Hinds) and his army of parademons.
 Recognizing the weakened earth’s vulnerability, Steppenwolf sets out to resume his centuries-old hunt for three powerful energy sources called Mother Boxes.